Protect Against Brute-force/Dictionary SSH Attacks

 - Install and maintain anti-brute-force tools - There are a number of filters and tools that administrators can use to block and protect against brute-force/dictionary attacks.
 A few are:

 - Enforce strong passwords - Using a strong password will enhance your defense against SSH brute-force/dictionary password attacks.
-Please refer to Managing Your Andrew Account Password and Guidelines for Password Management for more information on how to select and manage a strong password.
+Please refer to Computing Services Password Requirements and Guidelines for Password Management for more information on how to select and manage a strong password.

 - Limit connection rates - For example, limit the number of SYN packets - This practice will not affect the legitimate user, but will limit incoming attacks from rapid, repeated connection attempts.